 - Defined fuel breaks created around the field trial site fuel breaks are areas without any fuels (plants, grasses, or trees).
 Depending on local conditions at each site, the firebreak may be a road, a cultivated strip, or a plowed fire line 10 to 20 feet wide.
-The wider the fuel break, the more defensible the area will be to halt or deter a wildfire from spreading. - Incorporate defensible space defensible space is an area free of vegetation or other fuels that can be defended to prevent a wildfire from spreading (can include irrigated areas). - Maintain irrigation keep field trial sites properly watered to prevent crops from dying out. - Fuel reduction programs selectively thin field trial sites to remove any potential dying plants or overgrowth.

-• Weekly reviews of the NFDRS Southern Area maps - NFDRS' Southern Area seven-day fire danger forecast maps should be reviewed weekly to determine the potential for wildfire conditions in the field trial area.
+For giant Miscanthus, the field borders may need to be 30 to 100 ft wide.
+The wider the fuel break, the more defensible the area will be to halt or deter a wildfire from spreading. - Incorporate defensible space defensible space is an area free of vegetation or other fuels that can be defended to prevent a wildfire from spreading (can include irrigated areas). - Maintain irrigation keep field trial sites properly watered to prevent crops from dying out. - Fuel reduction programs selectively thin field trial sites to remove any potential dying plants or overgrowth. - Weekly reviews of the NFDRS Southern Area maps NFDRS' Southern Area seven-day fire danger forecast maps should be reviewed weekly to determine the potential for wildfire conditions in the field trial area.